Aggindooh/Aggindooh/README.md

 - 👋 Hi, I’m @Aggindooh
 - 👀 I’m interested in cryptocurrency, investing, and technical shtuff....
-- 🌱 I’m currently learning how to do alot of things involving rf and breadboard type electronics. ..
+- 🌱 I’m currently learning how to do alot of things involving rf and breadboard type electronics.
+Here soon i will be attending school for game development and computer coding. ..
 - 💞️ I’m looking to collaborate on languages of different type for computers, phones and also circuitry. ...
-- 📫 How to reach me, reach out and touch me or you can find me on the block disobeying the laws ..
+- 📫 How to reach me, reach out and touch me or you can find me on the block disobeying the laws.
+Also available at igotmadskillz2021@gmail.com.
+..

 <!---